pecostm32/FNIRSI_1014D_Firmware/README.md

 ---------------------------------------------------------------------------------------------------------
 28 June 2024

-Added a boot loader to the repository
+Added a boot loader to the repository.
 This boot loader is for the 1014D and allows for starting different firmware's via a startup menu.
 The menu is accessed by holding another key when starting the scope.